piku235/JungiThemeBundle/Resources/doc/awd.md

 Adaptive Web Design (AWD)
 =========================

-The AWD is right for you when you need a separate themes for different devices e.g. a first one for desktop devices and a second one for mobile devices.
+The AWD is right for you when you need a separate themes for different devices as e.g. the first theme for desktop devices and the second theme for mobile devices.
 Thanks to the JungiThemeBundle instead of doing many things to get this properly working you just need a few simple steps.
-You can have as much separate themes as you wish e.g. a first theme designed for desktop devices, a second theme designed for mobile devices (excl. tablet devices) and a third theme designed for tablet devices.
+You can have as much separate themes as you wish e.g. the first theme designed for desktop devices, the second theme designed for mobile devices (excl. tablet devices) and the third theme designed for tablet devices.

 Explanation
 -----------

-Each of separate themes should have a tag which describes this theme e.g. a first theme will has the **DesktopDevices** tag and a second theme will has the **MobileDevices** tag.
-Almost all of these themes must implement the **Link** tag to create a connection between them, expect one theme which don't have to implement this tag.
-This theme behaves like the representative of all connected themes, like the main theme.
-Which of these themes will be the representative theme depends only on you.
+The AWD in the bundle is based on following tags: **MobileDevices**, **DesktopDevices** and **VirtualTheme**.
+Each of separate themes should has a tag which describes this theme e.g. the first theme with the **DesktopDevices** tag and the second theme with the **MobileDevices** tag.
+All of these themes must also has the **VirtualTheme** tag, which basically merges these themes into one (virtual theme).
+Thus, we can use such a virtual theme by setting it to a theme resolver.

 Example
 -------